radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/03-global-configuration-commands.md

 #### Update License

-Updates the cluster with the license from the specified file.
+Update a cluster node with the license from the specified file.
 The update fails if the license is invalid.

 **Linux/Unix:**
 `./vdsconfig.sh license-update -f /path/to/license/file`

 **Windows:**
 `vdsconfig.bat license-update -f C:\path\to\license\file`